hms-dbmi/ETLToolSuite-MappingGenerator/README.md

 3. cd to root directory:
 `cd ETLToolSuite-MappingGenerator`
 4. execute following code block:
-`java -jar MappingGenerator.jar -destinationmappingfile ./example/GSE13168_Mapping.csv -datafile ./example/Asthma_Misior_GSE13168.txt -datafiledelimiter TAB -datafileanalyze Y`
+`java -jar MappingGenerator.jar -datafile ./example/Asthma_Misior_GSE13168.txt -datafiledelimiter TAB -datafileanalyze Y`
+5. Enter the value **SUBJ_ID** when prompted "Enter the column that holds patient identifier: " `SUBJ_ID`
+6. Enter the value **CurrentAge** when prompted "Enter the column that holds patients age: " `CurrentAge`
+7. Press enter to skip when prompted "Enter the column that holds patient's gender: " as test data does not have gender information.
+8. Press enter to skip when prompted "Enter the column that holds patient's race: " as test data does not have race information.
+9. Mapping Generator will now run.
-5. cd to example dir
+10. cd to example dir
 `cd example`
-6. list the directory's contents.
+11. list the directory's contents.
 `ls -la`
-7. You should see the newly generated mapping files GSE13168_Mapping.csv and GSE13168_Mapping.csv.patient.
+12. You should see the newly generated mapping files mapping.csv and mapping.csv.patient.
 Using this and the associated data file you can now process the data through the [data generator tool](https://github.com/hms-dbmi/ETLToolSuite-EntityGenerator).

 ***
 **Mapping Generator Flags**